How many different types of cells are there in the human body?

 Woman exercising at the beach

 There are around 200 different types of cells within your body, all of which have different functions.
 They convert food into energy, remove waste, work to produce new cells, and even communicate with each other.
 Without these cells, you wouldn't exist!
 So, to perform at your best, it's really important to take care of your cellular health.
-If you'd like to learn more about some of the cell types within you and how they support your physical and mental well-being – keep reading.
+If you'd like to learn how many cells are in the human body, some of the cell types within you and how they support your physical and mental well-being – keep reading.

 Stem cells